Brandt-moreThan4/Machine-Learning_old/STA-380-Part-2-Exercises_Combined.md

 Choosing a portfolio is no simple endeavor.
 What portfolio is “correct” can differ among people based on their particular circumstances.
 Time horizon, liquidity needs, and risk tolerance are among three of the top factors, but there can be many variables at play.
-What we can help to do, is provide information that should help investors make the most informed decision possible.
+What we can help with, is provide information that should help investors make the most informed decision possible.
 In this particular case, we were able to essentially eliminate the foreign-heavy portfolio from consideration which will allow the investor to choose between the remaining portfolios, based on which one more closely aligns with their personal needs.

 # Market Segmentation